Shanbashir1/Project5/README.md

 ## Deployment of This Project

 I developed this site on Gitpod, using git for version control.
-Then deployed to Heroku using the following steps
+Then deployed to Heroku using the following steps:

+### Heroku
 + Log in to Heroku or create an account [via this link -- Heroku](https://id.heroku.com/login)

 + Click New and Create New App